nxbyte/Players-Cloud/README.md

 I made a list of things I wanted in this REST API:

-- nodeJS: A simple lightweight server environment to quickly get up and running
+- [nodeJS 9+](https://nodejs.org/en/): A simple lightweight server environment to quickly get up and running

-- express: To build some webpages and the REST API part of the service
+- [express](https://expressjs.com): To build some webpages and the REST API part of the service

-- async: Performance win using Async.each(...)
+- [async](https://caolan.github.io/async/): Performance win for .each(...) & .parallel(...)

-- timsort: Performance win using a battle-tested fast sorting algorithm
+- [timsort](https://github.com/mziccard/node-timsort): Performance win using a battle-tested fast sorting algorithm

-- node-ytdl: An abstraction over Youtube to access metadata for YouTube information
+- [node-ytdl-core](https://github.com/fent/node-ytdl-core): An abstraction over Youtube to access metadata for YouTube information

 #### Roadmap

-I initally I wrote this in 2014 and I've been slowly working on it to improve its performance and reliability on both the front/back-end side.
+I initially I wrote this in 2014 and I've been slowly working on it to improve its performance and reliability on both the front/back-end side.
 With the front-end, I had to update the source to conform to the changes to the Swift language.
 With the back-end, I had to try different package and javascript techniques to shave milliseconds off the processing/response time.

 I then updated the REST API to use default REST API conventions and be able to support JSON responses.